 Iceland is a country of great extremes.
 During summer we have constant light and in winter we have almost none.
 The winter months might sound quite harsh, and in some ways they are but we have the Northern Lights to make up for it!

 Looking to book a Northern Lights tour?
-Find out your perfect fit at the Northern Light tour page.
+Find out your perfect fit on the Northern Light tour page.

 Not too long ago the answer would have been, unquestionably, in winter but with the recently found ice cave under the volcano and the man-made one in Langjokull you can now safely enjoy the wonderfulness of a glacier ice cave in any season.